-Now living near Bath, Sholto grew up in Southend-on-Sea in Essex, just 100 yards from the beach.
+Now based in a village just outside Bath, Sholto grew up in Southend-on-Sea in Essex, just 100 yards from the beach.
 He cites a varied range of artists as influences including John Bellany, Francis Bacon, Otto Dix, Paula Rego, Stanley Spencer and William Hogarth, as well as cartoonists like Hergé and Gerald Scarfe.

 Drawing in pencil on paper is where it always starts.
-Sholto began illustrating in watercolour, coloured pencils and ink.
-More often now his inked drawings are scanned and coloured using Illustrator and Photoshop.
+Sholto began illustrating in watercolor, colored pencils and ink.
+More often now his inked drawings are scanned and colored using Illustrator and Photoshop.

 Expressive, immediate and witty, Sholto’s work has its own unique, fun character to it.
 The look can range from cartoony to a 19th century illustration style.
 While drawing, he always imagines the person viewing the image at an individual level rather than as a ‘market’.